 - Your employer pays a monthly fee to the PEO firm.
 Given that your employer no longer has you costing them office space and other costs such as health care (which is public in Canada and employers only pay a small portion), this is not only a trade-off but can save them money!

 - You do not get full access to the Canadian system.
-For example, the U.S. does not recognize TFSA's in Canada and for tax reasons you might not be able to use them.
+For example, the U.S. does not recognize Canadian TFSA's and for tax reasons you might choose to not use them.

 - You pay higher Canadian taxes than the usually lower U.S. taxes when receiving a salary of about CDN $75k per year and up.
 Other countries?
 You might end up paying more or less tax.
 And unlike a contractor you can't write off your "business" expenses when you are a full employee of a U.S. / foreign organization.

 I have had a few clients explore the option of opening up a Canadian division for their employer and at least 3 have actually done it as of the writing of this.
 Two from the U.S. and one from Switzerland.
 It takes more time, money, and legal support but it works!

 Some positives and negatives to this choice:

-+ With H1B visa challenges being experienced in the U.S. organizations can recruit people from around the world to work for their company...but instead of bringing them to the U.S. they move to Canada, which may be much easier to get work visas for.
-These new employees join the Canadian division you set up and are therefore in the same time zone, can travel to the U.S. for meetings, have lower costs of employment (health care), etc.
++ With H1B visa challenges being experienced in the U.S. many organizations still find they can recruit people from around the world to work for their company.
+But instead of bringing them to the U.S. the new employees move to Canada, which offers a much easier pathway to professional work visas.
+These new employees join the Canadian division you set up and are therefore in the same time zone, can travel to the U.S. easily for meetings, have lower costs of employment (health care), etc.

 + Starting a Canadian division opens up lots of possibilities including you being the "head of the Canadian division", a nice CV addition.
 For those who choose this option it is very exciting for them because it comes with the feeling of personal and career "growth".

 + Starting a division in Canada keeps you "employed" by the same company.